dcgerard/reproduce_genotyping/README.md

 Run Make
 --------

-To reproduce all of the results in Gerard, Ferrão, and Stephens (2017), simply run `make` from the terminal.
+To reproduce all of the results in Gerard et al. (2018), simply run `make` from the terminal.
 To reproduce the real-data analysis, run

 ``` bash
 make sweet_potato